leifbr/partnerlabs/docs/class1/modules/module3.rst

    #.
 Select your stack and select **Output**.
    #.
 Find the **Bigip1ManagementEipAddress**.
 This is the Elastic IP (EIP) you will this to connect to the BIG-IP
    #.
-Using PuTTY or SSH and your keypair, SSH to the BIG-IP using your keypair.
+Using PuTTY or SSH and your keypair, SSH to the BIG-IP.
    #.
 At the TMSH prompt enter:

  .. admonition:: TMSH